 Graduates of the program apply their knowledge and skills to careers in government and as teachers, researchers, lobbyists, public affairs specialists, and advocacy organizations staff members; approximately one-third of program graduates go on to earn doctoral or other professional degrees.
-Credits earned in this program may be applied toward the Ph.D. in public policy, gender and social policy degree program.
+Credits earned in this program may be applied toward the doctor of philosophy (PhD) in public policy and public administration degree program.

 Visit the program website for additional information.